mohammadshaad/online-book-store-system/README.md

 **Google Cloud resources required:**
 -	Compute engine - Virtual machine to host web application
 -	Cloud SQL - Backend MySQL database to store book details
--	Cloud functions - To update the database when a book has been added or removed from the inventory
+-	Cloud Storage - Storing book cover thumbnails and users’ profile picture

 **Suggestive Additions to the Project:**
-The following features can be added to the project with subsequent updates:
+*The following features can be added to the project with subsequent updates:*
--	User registration validation
+-	User registration validation.
--	Provision for returning books
+-	Provision for returning books.
--	Request for books not in list/out of stock
+-	Request for books not in list/out of stock.
--	Option to review books
+-	Option to review books.
 -	Subscription to auto-deliver newsletters/magazines for every edition.
--	Donate money/new books/used books to help educate underprivileged children
+-	Donate money/new books/used books to help educate underprivileged children.
 -	Provide an online sample of a few pages per book, to encourage users to purchase the product.

 **Web Application by**:*@mohammadshaad*

 **DataBase by**:*Abirami*

 **Documentation by**:*@deepthi1129*